danieltantonio/CompTIA_Security_Plus_Notes/README.md

 - **HoneyNets**: A network of HoneyPots.
 - **Telemetry**: Collection of user and usage data, usually over the internet.
 - **DNS Sinkhole**: Redirecting a user to a safe website.
+- **Cryptography**: A way to secure communication or data from an unintended recipient.
+- **Cipher**: A method of cryptography.
+Comes in two parts - An algorithm (instructions on encryption), and a secret key (how the data will be encrypted/decrypted). *(e.g.) The Cesar Cipher*
+- **Encryption**: The conversion of data into a code to prevent unauthorized access.
+- **Decryption**: The conversion of data back to it's original form.
+- **Symmetric Cipher**: The same key that is used to encrypt data, is also used to decrypt the hash.
+- **Asymmetric Cipher**: A public and private key pair.
+A public key is able to encrypt the data, but only the private key is able to decrypt it.
+- **Hybrid Cryptography**: Using both Symmetric and Asymmetric algorithms to encrypt data.
+- **Hashing**: A one way cryptographic function on data that cannot be cracked, nor decrypted using a key.
+Only used as a way to represent the data, data modification, and to prove integrity.
+Does not provide confidentiality.
+- **Hash**: The output of the hashing algorithm.

 ## Prevention
 - **Phishing** - Employee/User Training